Updated August 2015:

 Family Finder Testing

 FTDNA’s version of autosomal chromosome testing for genealogical purposes is called Family Finder and is discussed elsewhere.
 For a project where the project members have such diverse ancestry as do the Foxes in this project, it would be foolhardy to try to correlate results.
-Twenty project members have elected this option so far and are following up on their own results.
+Many project members have elected this option and are following up on their own results.
 FTDNA now makes available the use of a gedcom file to show ancestry and this is highly recommended.
+When multiple matches occur on the same segment a common ancestor may be indicated if all match each other on the same segment.
+This can be determined by having all upload their results to GEDmatch.

 The group administrators would like to acknowledge the assistance of other project members who have spent hours analyzing data and making contacts.
 Clay Fox has recruited members of the Vanfossen clan into the project and Dr. Lewis Fox has been recruiting Foxes with New Jersey ancestry.
 Genealogists John William Fox and Paul Fox have also been of great help in reviewing the paper trail and in soliciting prospective members.
 Terry Fox, John Gary Fox, Jon Myron Fox and Roland Fox have also been avid researchers and Roland was the one who got us Foxes into DNA testing in the first place.
 He is now a co-administrator of the Fox Project.
 Kevin Archer Fox has also been very helpful in finding recruits and assessing results as has Kevin Daniel, a descendant of William Fox of Loudoun County, VA.